geekboxzone/mmallow_docs_source.android.com/src/source/initializing.md

 The "Getting Started" section describes how to set up your local work environment, how to use Repo to get the Android files, and how to build the files on your machine.
 To build the Android source files, you will need to use Linux or Mac OS.
 Building under Windows is not currently supported.

-*Note: The source download is approximately 6GB in size.
+*Note: The source download is approximately 8.5GB in size.
-You will need 25GB free to complete a single build, and up to 90GB (or more) for a full set of builds.*
+You will need over 30GB free to complete a single build, and up to 100GB (or more) for a full set of builds.*

 For an overview of the entire code-review and code-update process, see [Life of a Patch](life-of-a-patch.html).